Every Breath Is Mine To Take

 “Save it.
 Come on!”

-Standing up brought Anarchy to the realization of just how tall Sethfire was: He himself was used to looking down when speaking to people and Sethfire stood almost a full head over him.
+Standing directly amongst the three of them brought Anarchy to the realization of just how tall Sethfire was: He himself was used to looking down slightly when speaking to people and Sethfire stood almost a full head over him.
 The idea of them sneaking, unnoticed, out of the ER became so comical a concept that Anarchy almost felt giggly, and he had to fight the upward twitch of his lips.
 Sethfire, too, looked faintly amused and made no effort to conceal his towering frame as their motley crew made their way through the main area of the ER.
-Sure enough, despite Kato and Athena’s stiff-and-overacted casual postures, an exhausted-looking nurse behind the desk gestured irritably at them, scowling from behind red-framed cat-eye glasses.
+Sure enough, an exhausted-looking nurse behind the desk gestured irritably at them, scowling from behind red-framed cat-eye glasses.

 Tsk!
 You doctors just don’t understand, my friend can’t stay!
 Terrified of hospitals!
 He has this awful phobia of needles.
 Debilitating.”
 Her tone was the same scolding one a mother would use and both Anarchy and Kato cracked up.
 Athena shot the nurse a goofy, triumphant face as Sethfire pushed open the exit doors for them, and the four walked out into the cold December air.